people participate in a drum circle at make music portland

 two people play harmonicas

-Curious about playing in the Make Music Portland 2026 celebration?
+Curious about playing in the next Make Music Portland celebration?

 To build our schedule and connect performers with places to play, we use a matchmaking software by Make Music Maine.
-Start by creating a performer profile.
-Then search for open performance spots at various venues.
-At this time, Make Music Portland 2026 venues aren’t listed.
-Those will open on May 1.
+Although our 2026 event has been postponed, you can still create an artist profile on our system.

 a harmonica lesson at Monument Sq. at Make Music Portland